Marine Weather Net

 Hydrology

-No hydrologic concerns are expected through the forecast period.
+No hydrologic impacts are expected tonight-Sat.

 NOAA New York NY Office: Watches - Warnings - Advisories